juliarex/planets/readme.txt

-all of the planets I can"t see!
+all of the planets I can't see!
+More of the planets